udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     d.
 Assigned by: Enterprise IT

     e.
-Pricing Tier: Standard
+Scope: Enterprise Ready Cloud (ERC) management group, as created in Task 1

     f.
-Scope: Enterprise Ready Cloud (ERC) management group, as created in Task 1
+Exclusions: None

     g.
-Exclusions: None

-    h.
 Parameters \| Allowed resource types: Choose the resource types identified in Step 3 (you may need to include some additional types, such as for NICs, Public IP Addresses, NSGs, etc.)

     The assignment form should look like this: